RHAM231/GitHub-Issue-Backend/README.md

 * A backend designed to keep as much code in the Django models as reasonably possible.
 * A clean, user friendly frontend.

+# Key Script Files of Interest

+Want to see the core logic of this project without digging through the repo structure?
+Check out these files:

+* [issues.models.py](): Houses issue database logic, including custom stamping methods for adding/updating issue associations.
+* [sync.github_client.py](): My custom client script for connecting GitHub's API and Django REST to my site.
+Any data traveling from my site to GitHub or vice versa, gets routed through this script.

 # My Thought Process and Methods